blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-Called when `useArraySelector` is `false` for every array that contains at least one direct child matched by a needle.
+Called when `useArraySelector` is `false` for every array where the direct non-array parent is matched.

 #### joined